clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

 #############################

 |CLOSIA| supports multiple containerization platforms, including a Docker\*
-solution.|CL| has many `unique features`_ including a minimal default installation which makes it compelling to use as a host for container workloads, management, and orchestration.
+solution. |CL| has many `unique features`_ including a minimal default installation, which makes it compelling to use as a host for container workloads, management, and orchestration.

 This tutorial covers: